-- Petroleum Business Tax (PBT) Master File for 2012-2016.
-This is an unverified file of all taxpayers filing a return under Article 13-A. Some of the expenditure items, as indicated, were simulated using this file by reading the gallons from the database and applying the statutory tax rate for the appropriate periods to arrive at an estimate of revenue foregone.
-For kerosene, bunker fuel, and liquid petroleum gas, where no statutory tax rate existed, the most closely associated tax rate was selected.
-The rate used for each type of fuel are as follows: kerosene the non-highway diesel fuel rate; bunker fuel the residual petroleum products rate; and for liquid petroleum gas the motor fuel rate and non-highway diesel rates. - Refund data from the Department of Taxation and Finance's Audit Division. - Nontax data sources such as: Data from the U.S. Department of Energy and U.S. Department of Defense and New York State Energy Research and Development Authority.
+- Petroleum Business Tax (PBT) Master File for 2013-2017.
+This is an unverified file of all taxpayers filing a return under Article 13-A. - Refund data from the Department of Taxation and Finance's Audit Division. - Nontax data sources such as: Data from the U.S. Department of Energy and U.S. Department of Defense and New York State Energy Research and Development Authority.

-The projections of the tax expenditures from 2016 to 2018 are based, where possible, on forecasted consumption of various petroleum products.
+The projections of the tax expenditures from 2017 to 2019 are based, where possible, on forecasted consumption of various petroleum products.
 These forecasts were produced by the United States Department of Energy - Energy Information Agency.
 The remaining expenditure estimates used forecasts of appropriate economic variables.